PelionIoT/mbl-docs/Docs/introduction/introduction.md

 * An OpenEmbedded-based OS distribution, enabling extensibility and support for the latest updates and features.
 * Support for [four development boards](../first-image/hardware.html) with:
-    * A Board Support Platform (BSP) porting guide for further platforms.
+    * A Board Support Platform (BSP) porting guide for additional platforms.
-    * An easy BSP layer and distibution organization to help porting and re-use (added in 0.7).
+    * An easy BSP <!--what does "easy layer" mean-->layer and distibution organization to help porting and reuse (added in 0.7).
 * Hardware and software-based isolation mechanisms for security:
     * Dedicated hardware within most Cortex-A devices enforces the most secure isolation boundary.
 This technology, called TrustZone, allows the most sensitive code and data to run within a so-called **Secure World**.
 MBL includes a trusted operating system for this Secure World called **Open Source Trusted Execution Environment** (OP-TEE) - an operating system within an operating system.
 It is loaded by the Trusted Firmware and typically used to protect cryptographic keys and other sensitive data assets.
     * Secure boot methodology based on Linaro's Trusted Firmware A for both the ARMv7-A and ARMv8-A platforms.
 Trusted Firmware is a minimal secure bootloader that runs when a Cortex-A microprocessor is executing in TrustZone's "secure world" mode.